generate/generate/support/docs/api.register.md

 ---
-title: Register
+title: register
 related:
   api: ['generator', 'plugins']
 ---

-Register an generator function by name.
+Register a generator function by name.
 Similar to [.generator](generator.md) but does not invoke the generator function.

 ```js
 app.register(name, fn);